Slamy/motionTestSuite/README.md

 ## Why?

-It's 2020 and monitor manufactures struggle to engineer a TFT display which comes even close to the motion clarity the CRTs in the past were able to produce.
+It's $CURRENT_YEAR and monitor manufactures struggle to engineer a TFT display which comes even close to the motion clarity the CRTs in the past were able to produce.
 There exists a whole community around this topic and seems to be centered around the [Blur Busters](https://blurbusters.com/).
 There even exists a test which can be executed in the browser called the [UFO Test](https://www.testufo.com/).